 This article is not a chemistry lecture.
-It is a practical read about where biters find you first, how that differs from tick habitat along wood lines, and which pages on this site already explain the services we deliver.
-If you want a technician to translate your yard into a visit plan, use our contact page or call 603 778 1471.
+It is a practical read about where biters find you first, how that differs from tick habitat along the wood line, and which of our pages actually describes the services we deliver.
+If you want a technician to translate your yard into a visit plan, use our contact page or call 603-778-1471.
+The earlier in April the conversation starts, the calmer the rest of the season looks.

 Why dusk matters more than noon

 Mosquitoes are weak fliers.
-Midday breeze hides them.
-As air calms near sunset, adults move toward carbon dioxide and warmth near gathering spaces.
-Decks, patios, and screened porches concentrate people in exactly the pockets where still air also collects.
-That overlap is why our mosquito control program talks about barrier placement around real use zones, not only about spraying the farthest fence line because it is easy to reach.
+Midday breeze hides them inside cool, damp pockets near the foundation, the deck skirt, or the shaded face of the evergreens along the back fence.
+As air calms near sunset, the adults move toward carbon dioxide and warmth.
+That is you on the porch with the dog and the glass of wine.
+Decks, patios, and screened porches concentrate people in exactly the pockets where still air also collects, which is why our mosquito control program talks about barrier placement around real use zones rather than only about spraying the farthest fence line because it is the easiest part of the perimeter to reach.
+A truck that treats only the fence is treating a tree line that mosquitoes already left an hour earlier.
+A real barrier visit covers the corners where you and the dog actually stand.

 Ticks still use a different map